Working in Market - United Kingdom

 - Australia has traditionally had long lead booking times due to the perceived complexity of the purchase in terms of time, cost and distance.
-With economic uncertainty around Brexit, fluctuating exchange rates and last minute deals prevalent in the market, lead times for booking all international travel, including Australia, has become more unpredictable.
+With uncertainty around travelling during the global pandemic, fluctuating exchange rates and volatile pricing in the market, lead times for booking all international travel, including Australia, has become more unpredictable.

 - The key market centre to visit is London and the South East, with most specialist operators to Australia located in or around this region.
-Gold Medal is located in Preston and Travel2 in Glasgow whilst operators focused on high-end holidays are based in the Chester and Cheltenham areas.
+Gold Medal Travel is located in Preston whilst operators focused on high-end holidays are based in the Chester and Cheltenham areas.

 - For more general information on sales calls and planning a visit to market, please see Tourism Australia’s 'Tourism Export Toolkit'.

 Key Distribution Partners

 Tourism Australia is a partnership marketing organisation and works closely with airlines and travel companies on cooperative marketing to drive conversion in all priority markets.

 These targeted travel companies, including specialist long-haul tour operators, wholesalers, retail and online travel agencies, form Tourism Australia’s Key Distribution Partner (KDP) program with the intention to increase total booking value of visitors to Australia.